 Dementia is quickly becoming a critically important public health issue.
-Despite the age-specific incidence and prevalence of dementia remaining relatively constant over time,[@prince2016] an ageing population looks set to create a dementia epidemic, particularly in Westernised countries.
+The proportion of people being diagnosed with dementia is not increasing [@prince2016], however with populations living longer than ever before, an ageing population looks set to create a dementia epidemic, particularly in Westernised countries.
 While approximately 525,000 patients have received a dementia diagnosis, the true number of people currently living with dementia in the UK is thought to be closer to 850,000, with this figure expected to double by 2040.[@baker2019] Globally, the prevalence of dementia is expected to reach 75 million by 2030.[@prince2016]

 Dementia also has a substantial economic impact.
 In 2015, the estimated total cost of dementia in England was £24.2 billion.
 Health care costs alone were £3.8 billion.[@wittenberg2019] .
 Based on the implications of a dementia diagnosis, this is perhaps unsurprising.
 Patients living with dementia are more prone to falls and other conditions that necessitate admission to hospital.
-Once admitted, patients with dementia are more likely to be stay in hospital for longer.[@mollers2019]
+Once admitted, patients with dementia are more likely to stay in hospital for longer.[@mollers2019]

-The urgent need to reduce the burden of dementia, both at the personal and system (national health systemic) level, is clear.
+The urgent need to reduce the burden of dementia, both at the personal and national health systemic level is clear.
 As such, the systematic assessment of easily modifiable targets (such as blood lipid levels) for their utility in the prevention of dementia should be prioritized.

 1.2.4 Treatments